awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cloudformation-moduleversion.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `ModulePackage`  <a name="cfn-cloudformation-moduleversion-modulepackage"></a>
-A url to the S3 bucket containing the package that contains the template fragment and schema files for the module version to register\.
+A URL to the S3 bucket containing the package that contains the template fragment and schema files for the module version to register\.
-The user registering the module version must be able to access the the module package in the S3 bucket\.
+The user registering the module version must be able to access the module package in the S3 bucket\.
 That is, the user needs to have [GetObject](https://docs.aws.amazon.com/AmazonS3/latest/API/API_GetObject.html) permissions for the package\.
 For more information, see [Actions, Resources, and Condition Keys for Amazon S3](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazons3.html) in the *AWS Identity and Access Management User Guide*\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `1`